-4 Defined as development proposals with more than 10 houses or 0.5 ha and over 1,000 sq. m. of commercial floorspace.
+4 Defined as development proposals with more than 10 houses or 0.5 ha and over 1,000 sqm. of commercial floorspace.

-4.5.34 This policy requires surface water drainage issues to be addressed in planning applications, both to ensure that surface water drainage issues and associated flood risk are considered and to ensure that the impact of drainage measures on the form and visual appearance of developments is considered.
-Development should, wherever possible, include infiltration techniques and sustainable drainage systems as a way of managing rain water locally close to source unless the developer can provide justification to demonstrate that this would not be practicable or feasible within the constraints or configuration of the site.
+wherever possible, include infiltration techniques and sustainable drainage systems as a way of managing rain water locally close to source unless the developer can provide justification to demonstrate that this would not be practicable or feasible within the constraints or configuration of the site.

-ACS Policy 1: Climate ChangeLPD Policy 3: Managing Flood Risk
+LPD Policy 3: Managing Flood Risk

-Indicator Target Collection

-Monitoring of planning permissions

-Number of planning applications approved against the advice of the Lead Local Flood Authority Monitoring of planning permissions
+Indicator Target Collection Number of developments No target Monitoring of planning incorporating SUDS permissions Number of planning applications Zero Monitoring of planning approved against the advice of the permissions Lead Local Flood Authority